 - Depression of the scapula

 - From the scapula all the way down to the top of the buttocks—or basically the lower portion of the back around the spine.

 - Retracts the scapula

 - Connected to both the scapula and the Spinal Column in the middle of the back.

 Lats (Latissimus Dorsi)

-As you can see the back is made up of many muscle groups and takes up a large portion of your upper body, so why don't people spend more time developing their back?
-There are two reasons I hear all the time; first one is, "out of sight out of mind."
+As you can see, the back is made up of many muscle groups and takes up a large portion of your upper body.
+So why don't people spend more time developing their back?
+There are two reasons I hear all the time.
+The first one is, "Out of sight out of mind."
 When you look in the mirror the back is not visible.
 Most beginners only care about getting their show muscles (chest, arms, abs and shoulders) more developed and forget about the rest.

 Here are some pointers I tell all beginners to help them with their back training:

 - Use a thumb press grip, where you use an over hand grip with your 4 fingers around the bar and press your thumbs on the bar.
 This will lead into the next pointer.